bounswe/bounswe2020group3/backend/README.md

 ```
 You should see something like `/Users/username/Library/Caches/pypoetry/virtualenvs/backend-HbhKE7kK-py3.9/bin/python`

-If it returns `/usr/bin/python` or `/usr/local/bin/python3` it means it didn't activate the virtual environment.
+If it returns `/usr/bin/python` or `/usr/local/bin/python3` it means it didn't activate the virtual environment properly.
 Try opening new terminal and run `poetry shell` again

 Install dependencies with poetry:
 ```